 - The more orders you complete and successfully manage, the more chances for expanding your business.
-You might need to fulfill your orders for in-house use or to export the data to ensure that products are sent out correctly.
+You might need to fulfill your orders for in-house use or export the data to ensure that products are sent out correctly.

 - Part of the business is making sales, and another part is data analysis which might require you to export the orders.
 This enables you to easily keep track of the orders and improve customer relations.

 - You might need to back up all of your orders in case of a crash.
-As your data is very important, it’s recommended to this weekly or monthly.
+As your data is very important, it’s recommended to do this weekly or monthly.

 What to Consider Before Exporting Orders